-Our method improves upon even the most recent implementations of MRP, though, by modeling deeper levels of interactions and allowing for the relationship between covariates to be nonlinear and even nonmonotonic-in other words, we let the data define the appropriate level vote choice and turnout at a level of specificity that has not been possible before.
+Our method improves upon even the most recent implementations of MRP, though, by modeling deeper levels of interactions and allowing for the relationship between covariates to be nonlinear and even non-monotonic-in other words, we let the data define the appropriate level of nonlinearity and interaction between covariates.
+Our method also respects the design information included in survey weights, and lastly it makes aggregate adjustments to make sure our final estimates are reasonable.
+At a substantive level, we have been able to integrate the study of vote choice and turnout at a level of specificity that has not been possible before.